When I told people I was making a podcast about Benghazi, nine times out of ten, they called me a masochist, rolled their eyes, or just asked, why?

 But the media is doing their level best to distract the American people.

-They they advance the narrative.
+They advance a narrative.

 Well, why did Devin Nunes go to the White House to see the information?